-Resource and ID# Impact Description and CEQA Level of Significance before Mitigation Mitigation Measure(s) CEQA Level of Significance after Mitigation NRHP/CRHR Listed a nd Eligible-for Listing Resources Santa Clara Railroad Historical Complex (Santa Clara Depot) (Resource ID 0141) Significant under Alternative B (Viaduct to Scott Blvd): Construction of the HSR right-of-way would substantially degrade the historic setting of the resource and its contributing buildings.
-CUL-MM#6: Prepare and Submit Additional Recordation and Documentation CUL-MM#7: Prepare Interpretive or Educational Materials CUL-MM#10: Station Design Consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties Significant and Unavoidable Southern Pacific Depot District (Hiram Cahill Depot/Diridon Station) (Resource ID 0497) Significant under both alternatives: Construction of modern multistory station infrastructure north and west of the existing Southern Pacific Depot would materially impair the property's ability to convey its significance as an Italian Renaissance Revival-style railroad depot complex of high artistic value with a 1932-1935 period of significance.
+Resource and ID# Impact Description and CEQA Level of Significance before Mitigation Mitigation Measure(s) CEQA Level of Significance after Mitigation NRHP/CRHR Listed a NRHP/CRHR Listed and Eligible-for Listing Resources Santa Clara Railroad Historical Complex (Santa Clara Depot) (Resource ID 0141) Significant under Alternative B (Viaduct to Scott Blvd): Construction of the HSR right-of-way would substantially degrade the historic setting of the resource and its contributing buildings.
+CUL-MM#6: Prepare and Submit Additional Recordation and Documentation CUL-MM#7: Prepare Interpretive or Educational Materials CUL-MM#10: Station Design Consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties Significant and Unavoidable

+Resource and ID# Impact Description and CEQA Level of Significance before Mitigation Mitigation Measure(s) CEQA Level of Significance after Mitigation Southern Pacific Depot District (Hiram Cahill Depot/Diridon Station) (Resource ID 0497) Significant under both alternatives: Construction of modern multistory station infrastructure north and west of the existing Southern Pacific Depot would materially impair the property's ability to convey its significance as an Italian Renaissance Revival-style railroad depot complex of high artistic value with a 1932-1935 period of significance.
 CUL-MM#6: Prepare and Submit Additional Recordation and Documentation CUL-MM#7: Prepare Interpretive or Educational Materials CUL-MM#10: Station Design Consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties Significant and Unavoidable Sunlite Baking Company (Resource ID 0522) Significant under Alternative B (both viaduct options): Construction activities would require demolition of the resource and would materially impair characteristics that qualify it for listing in the CRHR.
 CUL-MM#6: Prepare and Submit Additional Recordation and Documentation CUL-MM#7: Prepare Interpretive or Educational Materials Significant and Unavoidable 415 Illinois Avenue (Resource ID 0585) Significant under Alternative B (both viaduct options): Construction activities would require demolition of the resource and would materially impair characteristics that qualify it for listing in the CRHR.
 CUL-MM#11: Relocate Automatic Train Control Site to Avoid Demolition of 415 Illinois Avenue Less than Significant CEQA-Only Resources 75 South Autumn Street (Resource ID 0566) Significant under both alternatives: Construction of the new HSR right-of-way would require demolition of the resource and would materially impair characteristics that qualify it as a CEQA resource.
 CUL-MM#6: Prepare and Submit Additional Recordation and Documentation CUL-MM#7: Prepare Interpretive or Educational Materials Significant and Unavoidable

-CEQA = California Environmental Quality Act

-CRHR = California Register of Historical Resources

-HSR = high-speed rail
+CEQA = California Environmental Quality Act CRHR = California Register of Historical Resources HSR = high-speed rail